r4yan2/peaks/README.md

 ### Database Initialization

-Use provided schema.sql to initialize MySQL
+Use provided schema.sql to initialize the database, you can choose between MySQL or MariaDB but you will need to compile peaks accordingly

-**WARNING to MariaDB users**

-I've encountered a bug using MariaDB client connector, which I currently have not investigated, so it is HIGHLY advised to use MySQL as database backend

 ### Peaks Keyserver